robocorp/robotframework-lsp/robocode-vscode/README.md

   also use the same environment by default.

 - Create a template activity with the `Robocode: Create a Robocode Activity Package.` action.

+- Submit an activity package to the cloud with the `Robocode: Upload activity package to the cloud.` action.

 Developing
 ------------